alvin9453/alvin9453.github.io/_sources/weekly_report.rst.txt

-My Lab's Weekly Report
+My Lab Weekly Report
 ===========================

-This is my personal weekly report.
+This is my personal weekly report which is for NCNU CSIE PERAL Lab.
 Just record what I learn and what I read every week!

 .. toctree::
    :titlesonly: